Dominic Smith Preview, Player Props: Nationals vs. Braves

-On Friday, Dominic Smith (hitting .132 in his past 10 games) and the Washington Nationals play the Atlanta Braves, whose starting pitcher will be Allan Winans.
-First pitch is at 7:20 PM ET.
+Dominic Smith -- .154 average over his past 10 games -- will be in action for the Washington Nationals against the Atlanta Braves, with Spencer Strider on the hill, on September 30 at 7:20 PM ET.

-In his last game he had a one-hit performance (1-for-3) against the Orioles.
+In his most recent game, he hit a home run while going 1-for-4 against the Braves.

 Sportsbook Promo Codes